-With support from University of Maine vernal pool ecologists or other vernal pool ecologists and the MDIFW biologists, the Vernal Pool Conservation Criteria (Appendix 2a) will be applied to all known pools in the municipality's rural area identified through a vernal pool inventory as detailed in Morgan and Calhoun, 2012, to create a baseline vernal pool assessment.
-Through this process the Municipality and the Third Party will develop a list of target conservation pools and conservation actions in the rural area.
-The target for conservation actions will be vernal pools and surrounding amphibian post-breeding habitat found embedded within relatively unfragmented forest tracts within the Municipality's rural area.
-Each candidate conservation target must be field-checked for suitability using the Vernal Pool Conservation Field Checklist (Appendix 2b).
+The Maine VPCC (Appendix 2a) will be applied to all known pools in the municipality's Rural Area to create a baseline vernal pool conservation suitability assessment.
+Through this process the Municipality will develop a list of target conservation pools and conservation actions in the Rural Area.
+The targets for conservation actions will be vernal pools and surrounding amphibian post-breeding habitat found embedded within relatively unfragmented forest tracts within the Municipality's Rural Area.
+Each candidate conservation target must be field-checked for suitability using the Maine VP SAMP Site Checklist (Appendix 2b) or other substantially similar form.

-Because conservation opportunities may arise that were not part of the town's vernal pool assessment and because mapping techniques often miss vernal pools due to their small size, ephemeral nature, and location under forest canopy, the town and their identified 3rd party (Step 5) may also identify vernal pool conservation options by applying the vernal pool conservation criteria to pools missed in the mapping process.
+Because conservation opportunities may arise that were not part of the town's initial conservation suitability assessment of vernal pools in the Rural Area and because mapping techniques often miss vernal pools due to their small size, ephemeral nature, and location under forest canopy, the town and their identified 3rd party (Step 5) may also identify vernal pool conservation options by applying the Maine VP SAMP Conservation Criteria to pools not included in the municipality's initial process of assessing the conservation suitability of pools in the Rural Area.

-Final decisions on projects for conservation will be made by the Third Party in consultation with wetland or amphibian ecologists.
+Final decisions on the suitability of projects for conservation will be made by the 3rd Party in consultation with wetland or amphibian ecologists and MDIFW (as their resources allow).